 Dissipation refers to the irreversible transfer of energy.
 In other words, energy is carried by particles or quasi-particles~\cite{Wang2022MPLB}.
 For instance, in the dynamical Casimir effect involving two metal plates separated by a vacuum gap, on-shell photons are excited in the vacuum gap between the plates~\cite{PhysRevA.100.032510}.
-If the relative speed between the two plates is small, on-shell photons cannot be excited; however, the internal degrees of freedom within the plates are still excited~\cite{PhysRevD.84.025011}.
-Another example in condensed matter physics is, two insulated plates stick together and slide relative to each other and the phonons at the interfaces can be excited due to the slide of the contact.
-Another example in condensed matter physics is when two insulated plates stick together and slide relative to each other, causing phonons at the interfaces to be excited due to the sliding contact~\cite{Duan101115}.
+If the relative speed between the two plates is small, on-shell photons cannot be excited; however, the internal DOFs within the plates are still excited~\cite{PhysRevD.84.025011}.
+Another example in condensed matter physics is that two insulated plates stick together and slide relative to each other, causing phonons at the interfaces to be excited due to the sliding contact~\cite{Duan101115}.
 The quantum spins in the two plates interact with each other through magnetic exchange or dipole coupling, and this interaction causes the relative motion to excite magnons in the plates, also representing this type of energy transfer~\cite{5257437}.
-Electronic friction is also a prime example, where two metal plates stick together and move relative to each other, with the electrons in each plate interacting through direct exchange coupling~\cite{PERSSON2000145,Dou101063}.
-The above examples are all discussed around semiclassical situations, and do not strictly consider strict quantum effects.
+Electronic friction is also a prime example, in this case two metal plates stick together and move relative to each other, with the electrons in each plate interacting through direct exchange coupling~\cite{PERSSON2000145,Dou101063}.
+The models discussed above are all semiclassical and do not strictly account for quantum effects.